Combinatorial Design of Floppy Modes and Frustrated Loops in Metamaterials

-We demonstrate the actuation of floppy modes in a 3D-printed metamaterial composed of diamond-shaped blocks (Fig.~\ref{fig:2}a).
-Here, the thin connectors at the ends of the diamonds allow a relatively flexible rotation compared to the substantially greater resistance to deforming the individual diamonds.
-We first design three roughly horizontal floppy chains of different lengths and curvatures across the metamaterial and separate them by rigid-loop layers (Fig.~\ref{fig:2}b).
-To trigger the buckling of the floppy modes, we apply a uniform vertical compression to the metamaterial.
-We study elastic buckling by 3D printing with a rubber-like polymer (Fig.~\ref{fig:2}c).
-Under compression, the three floppy modes in the elastic metamaterial buckle almost simultaneously (Fig.~\ref{fig:2}d,e) because of the close buckling loads of each floppy mode and the positive stiffness at the onset of the elastic buckling (Fig.~\ref{fig:2}e).
+We demonstrate floppy mode actuation in a 3D-printed metamaterial made of diamond-shaped beams (Fig.~\ref{fig:sequential_YB}a).
+The thin connectors at the diamond ends allow a relatively flexible rotation compared to the substantially greater resistance to deforming the individual diamonds. \rs{We first demonstrate two identical floppy chains separated by rigid regions in an irregular-shaped metamaterial with two isolated holes inside (Fig.~\ref{fig:sequential_YB}b)}

-\emph{Sequential Yield Buckling --} We separate the excitation of the different modes by exploiting yield buckling~\cite{liu2024harnessing}, which is rooted in the symbiotic occurrence of plastic yielding and buckling.
-To combine plasticity with the floppy modes, we 3D print a metamaterial with the same geometry but made of an elastoplastic material.
-Under quasistatic compression, the straight mode of lowest energy buckles first, followed by a negative stiffness, until all the diamond components in the first buckled layer reach self-contact (Fig.~\ref{fig:2}f left).
-At this point, the metamaterial stiffens until the critical buckling load of the second-length mode is reached (Fig.~\ref{fig:2}f middle).
-Such sequential buckling repeats until the last mode with the longest length buckles and reaches contact.
-Due to this sequential buckling, the force curve exhibits a wiggly increasing plateau with tunable local maxima (Fig.~\ref{fig:2}g).
-Thus, our designed floppy modes can be used to tailor the nonlinear mechanical response.
-A metamaterial in which all floppy chains have the same length and curvature also exhibits sequential buckling with negative stiffness at the onset of yield buckling (Fig.~\ref{fig:2}h,i).
-In this case, the buckling order of the modes is determined by imperfections and boundary conditions.
-These findings could be further leveraged to optimize vibration~\cite{dykstra2023buckling,hu2023engineering, meng2022} and shock absorption~\cite{liu2024harnessing, liu2025tuning, shan2015multistable, tancogne2016additively} performances.
+\emph{Sequential Yield Buckling --} We separate the excitation of the \rs{identical} modes by exploiting yield buckling~\cite{liu2024harnessing}, which is rooted in the symbiotic occurrence of plastic yielding and buckling.
+To combine plasticity with the floppy modes, \rs{we 3D print such a metamaterial with an elastoplastic material (see Supplementary Material).
+Under quasistatic compression, the bottom floppy mode buckles first, followed by a negative stiffness, until all the diamonds in the first buckled layer reach self-contact (Fig.~\ref{fig:sequential_YB}c top).
+At this point, the metamaterial stiffens until the critical buckling load of the single floppy mode is reached again (Fig.~\ref{fig:sequential_YB}c bottom).
+The sequential deformation of the two floppy modes allows going past the isolated inner objects and the curved boundary, and enables stable energy absorption (Fig.~\ref{fig:sequential_YB}d).
+Such sequential yield buckling of the identical floppy modes can also be designed in a large-scale metamaterial with a higher number of buckling sequences and can be generalized to other elastoplastic materials (see Appendix).
+However, since the geometry of each floppy mode is identical, the buckling order of the modes is determined by imperfections and boundary conditions.}